Blue Bird All American: Third generation (1989–1998)

 To streamline its production, much of the body was carried over from the previous generation (entirely so, above the window line).
 The drivers' compartment was completely redesigned, retaining only the windshield and driver-side window.
 The instrument panel was angled more vertically (to better face the driver), including more legible gauges; a modernized secondary control panel was adopted from the TC/2000.

 While the redesign carried over the windshield (used since 1962), multiple changes were made to upgrade driver sightlines.
 Alongside the redesign of the dashboard, the entry door was redesigned with larger glass panels (a design later adopted by all Blue Bird buses).
 On front-engine buses, a less-obstructive engine cover design provided more room for both the driver and the front entry steps (the design remained much larger than that of the TC/2000, as the two model lines used different engines).
 To improve serviceability, the configuration of the front body panels was revised, allowing them to be removed for general maintenance without the use of tools.

-In a major change, the third-generation All American introduced an entirely new powertrain range; both manual transmissions and gasoline engines were discontinued (both remaining standard for the TC/2000).
-In response to the discontinuation of the Caterpillar 3208 and Detroit Diesel 8.2L V8 diesels, Cummins inline-6 diesels were introduced.
+In a major change, the third-generation All American introduced an entirely new powertrain range.
+In response to the manufacturer discontinuation of the previous V8 diesel engines, the model line adopted Cummins inline-6 diesels.
+The manual transmission and 7.0L gasoline V8 were dropped from the model line (theoretically remaining standard for the TC/2000).